aadithpm/edges-to-json/README.md

 **Optional:** Uncomment networkx code to prototype graph representation

-Finally, move the test JSON files or the JSON files to the web project folder and add those to the script.
+Finally, move the test JSON files or the JSON files to the web project [[link]](https://github.com/aadithpm/force-road) and add those to the *force.js* script.
 Alternatively, if you're lazy/just want to test it out, hardcode the data source.

 ***